(Last updated 3/1/2016; last reviewed 3/1/2016)

 Tell your health care provider if you’re having difficulty following your regimen.
 Don’t forget to mention any side effects you’re having.
 Side effects from HIV medicines are a major reason medication adherence can be difficult.

-Discuss any personal issues that are causing you to skip medicines.
+Discuss any issues that are causing you to skip medicines.
 Your health care provider can recommend resources to help you deal with the issues.